rootsdev/nama/README.md

 ### Server

-The server is currently a bit out of date.
+The server is currently a out of date.

 #### Starting the server and online server documentation
     uvicorn src.server.server:app --reload